uyar/piculet/docs/extract.rst

 Therefore, reducing functions can safely assume that the path result is a non-empty list.

-If you want to use a custom reducer, you have to register it first:
+If you want to use a custom reducer, you have to register it first.
+The name for the specifier (the first parameter) has to be a valid Python identifier.

 .. code-block:: python